dymio/mayak/README.md

         $ bin/bundle install --without production
         $ bin/rake db:create db:migrate

-    Demo data you can install with command: `bin/rake db:seed`
+    You can install demo data using command: `bin/rake db:seed`

     Application ready for start.
 You can launch webserver with command `bin/rails server` and see home page at [localhost:3000](http://localhost:3000/) url.
-    ```

-PS: Do not forget change `public/favicon.ico` and all icons in directory `public/ico/`, fill `public/humans.txt` with correct data and uncomment correct lines in `public/robots.txt` before publish.

 License